bashar-z/Youtube-Clipper-Tool/README.md

 ## 📚 Example Use Cases
 - Clipping highlights from long YouTube VODs.
 - Creating short viral segments for social media.
-- Extracting reference sections from educational videos.
+- Extracting reference sections from videos.
 - Quick review and sharing of specific time-frames.

 ---